cloudoperators/greenhouse/docs/reference/components/pluginpreset.md

               ${status.exposedServices.map(url, url)}
 ```

+A status change does not bump a Plugin's generation, so the PluginPreset controller watches the status of every Plugin and re-resolves the consumers referencing it.
+The same does not hold for a reference to a PluginPreset, which re-resolves on a change to the referenced spec, not its status.

 An expression reads plain values only.
 An option that takes its value from a secret or from another reference comes through without its `valueFrom`, so neither its value nor the name of the secret behind it is readable.

 ### CEL Expression Syntax for References